Indexation: from 6/4/88: no gain/loss cases: treatment of transferor

 Where there is a disposal of an asset for Capital Gains Tax purposes and that disposal is to be treated under any provision of the Capital Gains Tax legislation as one on which neither a gain nor a loss accrues, the indexation allowance is calculated in the normal way on the items of RAE incurred by the person making the disposal.
 Under TCGA92/S56 (2) the consideration for the disposal is calculated on the basis that there is an unindexed gain, see CG17232, equal to the indexation allowance.

 - transfers within a group (TCGA92/S171) and

 - transfers between spouses or between civil partners (TCGA92/S58).

 More detailed instructions on transfers within groups are at CG46101+.

-There is an example at CG22240 (husband and wife).
+There is an example at CG22240 (spouses & civil partners).
 In exceptional circumstances, for example where enhancement expenditure has been incurred by the transferring spouse or civil partner, it can make a difference to compute on the strictly correct basis rather than adopting the conventional method which treats the two or more taxpayers as if they were one.